About

 We got engaged in the spring.
 Two days later I had the wedding internet on my phone, and within a week I had a working theory: it is somehow worse than online dating, and it costs more.

-Every search came back as a ranked list of the vendors who'd paid the most to be at the top.
-Every vendor I emailed responded with a calendly link and a 24-hour deadline.
+Every search came back as a ranked list of the wedding vendors who'd paid the most to be at the top.
+Every one I emailed responded with a calendly link and a 24-hour deadline.
 The review counts were obviously gamed.
-The “personalized recommendations” recommended the same six venues to every couple in the city.
+The “personalized recommendations” recommended the same six venues to every wedding-to-be in the city.
 I started keeping a Google Doc because I didn't trust the saved-favorites feature on any of these sites to still be there next month.

 to.be is the version I wanted.
-One flat fee for every vendor — no boosted placements, no “featured” tier — so the order you see them in is based on what fits you, not their marketing budget.
+Same monthly rate for every wedding person, no boosted placements, no “featured” tier, so the order you see them in is based on what fits you, not their marketing budget.
 The format is a deck of cards.
-You swipe through photographers, then through venues, then through dresses, one category at a time.
+You swipe through photographers, venues, attire, beauty, and music, one category at a time, right to save, left to pass.
 You save the ones that look right.
-When you're ready to talk to someone, you send them a short message and they reply by email.
+When you're ready to talk to someone, tap them in your Saves tab and the conversation opens right there, they reply by email.
 That's the whole product.

-For vendors, the math is the same as it is for couples: simple. $39.99 a month, cancel anytime, no commission on bookings.
-You write your listing once, the right couples find you, you keep what you charge.
+For the wedding vendors, the math is the same as it is for the wedding-to-be: simple. $39.99 a month, cancel anytime, no commission on bookings.
+You set your business up once, the right people find you, you keep what you charge.